Embracing Hearing Differences in the Classroom

 How visual cues could help

 In Shayla Boo and You: All About My Hearing, children learn vocabulary such as audiogram, hearing devices, and advocacy language through story and illustration.
-Teachers use the book as a starting point for hearing awareness discussions that feel accessible rather than technical.
+Teachers can use the book as a starting point for hearing awareness discussions that feel accessible rather than technical.

 Reflection

 What messages do students currently receive about differences in communication?
+How can structured lessons promote understanding and respect?

-Discover hearing awareness resources, companion activities, and inclusive books at
+Discover hearing awareness resources, companion activities, and inclusive books at quitaislove.com.
+Together, we can create a world where every child feels valued and understood.

 Comments